infobip-community/infobip-api-python-sdk/CONTRIBUTING.md

 Commit message should:

 * Contain a short description of the change (preferably 50 characters or less, and no more than 72 characters)
-* Be entirely in lowercase with the exception of proper nouns, acronyms, and the words that refer to code, like function/variable names
+* First letter should be capital and rest entirely in lowercase with the exception of proper nouns, acronyms, and the words that refer to code, like function/variable names

 #### ⚠️ Breaking Changes